splunk/observability-workshop/content/en/s4r/3-initial-tour/2-rum-home/2-rum-home.md

 ![RUM Page](../images/rum-main.png)

 1. **Onboarding Pane:** Training videos and links to documentation to get you started with Splunk RUM.
-2. **Filter Pane:** Filter on timeframe, environment, application and source type.
+2. **Filter Pane:** Filter on time frame, environment, application and source type.
 3. **Application Summary Pane:** Summary of all your applications that send RUM data.

 {{% notice title=" RUM Environments & Apps" style="info" %}}